The guides for the Altoona area are divided into the following maps: In General Map Sights Train Pictures Additional Maps Signals

 A WB freight going under 17th street, with nice shots of the PL signals (for now).
 10/2011

-Another WB freight, with several "foreign" engines including a Wheeling & Lake Erie unit.
+Another WB freight, with 8 engines in the lead and several "foreign" engines including a Wheeling & Lake Erie unit.
 10/2011

 Two EB freights, left one from 17th St, the other one from 10th Ave.